CDEBase/fullstack-pro/docs/How_To_Setup_Jenkins.md

 # Authorizing jenkins to access a repository
-#### 1- execute to the jenkins running pod and get teh publish ssh key
+#### 1- execute to the jenkins running pod and get the publish ssh key
 ```
 kubectl exec -it <pod_name> bash
 cat /var/jenkins_home/.ssh/id_rsa.pub